Becoming Beloved Community

 WORKERS RIGHTS

-Films for a Cause: No Other Land
+Films for a Cause

 We network with local congregations, local community organizers, other Regions & the General Church.
 Since 2019, we have: